mohamadacma/TeamInSynch/DesignDocument.md

 U4.
 As a team manager, I'd like to retrieve members info by joinDate, location, timeZone, and name

-U5.As a team manager, I'd like to see a dashboard with active memebrs on my team and the ability to hover over each memebr and see a snapshot of local context(news headlines, weather info, time).
+U5.As a team manager, I'd like to see a dashboard of my team with local context(news headlines, weather info, time).

 U5.
 As a team manager, I'd like to click on any member and see detailed info about local news headlines and local weather conditions at their location.